Upper Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Step U5.2: Assemble the Gas Tube into the Gas Block

 Identify the rear of the gas block.
-The gas port hole will be closer to the rear of the gas block, when viewing the bore of the gas block from beneath.
+The gas port hole will be drilled closer to the rear of the gas block.

 Align the gas tube roll pin hole in the gas tube with the corresponding hole in the gas block.
-It may help to hold the assembly up to the light to watch for alignment or to use your roll pin punch to verify alignment.
-Once aligned, verify that you can see the gas port opening on the bottom of the gas tube through the hole in the gas block (use a flashlight if necessary).
+It may help to use your roll pin punch to verify alignment.
+Once aligned, verify that you can see the gas port opening on the bottom of the gas tube through the hole in the gas block, as viewed through the rear set screw hole (if possible).

-Place the gas block on a solid surface or in a gas block jig.
+Install the gas block into a gas block jig.

 Insert a new gas tube roll pin into the starter punch and begin to drive the roll pin into the gas block.
 As the roll pin is driven into the gas block, you may need to adjust the gas tube slightly to ensure alignment.

-Switch to the finish punch and drive the gas block roll pin until it is flush with the gas block.
+Switch to the finish punch and drive the gas tube roll pin until it is flush with the gas block.

 PB Tips